Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Observations

-\subsection{Spectroscopic follow-up}
+\subsubsection{Spectroscopic follow-up}

-Initial spectroscopic reconnaissance was carried out between 2008 and 2010 using the SOPHIE spectrograph \citep{2008SPIE.7014E..0JP, 2009AA...505..853B} mounted on the $1.93$-m telescope of the Observatoire de Haute-Provence (OHP), resulting in the acquisition of $11$ spectra.
-RVs were derived through cross-correlation with a spectral mask suitable for a star of G2 spectral type.
-The separation of the binary components is smaller than the fibre diameter of SOPHIE ($3$\,\arcsec), and thus the radial velocities (RVs) obtained from this instrument are contaminated by the contribution of the companion.
-These data show a sinusoidal variation in radial velocity (RV) with a period of $\approx2.66$\,days, in disagreement with the period identified in the WASP lightcurves.
+Initial spectroscopic reconnaissance was carried out between 2008 and 2010 using the high efficiency mode (HE mode; $R=40,000$) of the SOPHIE spectrograph \citep{2008SPIE.7014E..0JP, 2009AA...505..853B} mounted on the $1.93$-m telescope of the Observatoire de Haute-Provence (OHP), resulting in the acquisition of $11$ spectra.
+Radial velocities (RVs) were derived through cross-correlation with a spectral mask suitable for a star of G2 spectral type.
+The separation of the binary components is smaller than the fibre diameter of SOPHIE ($3$\,\arcsec), and thus the RVs obtained from this instrument are contaminated by the contribution of the companion.
+These data show a sinusoidal variation in radial velocity (RV) with a period of $\sim2.66$\,days, in disagreement with the period initially identified in the WASP lightcurves.

-Further spectroscopic observations were made using the fibre-fed CORALIE spectrograph at the Euler-Swiss telescope at ESO's La Silla observatory, and using HARPS at the ESO $3.6$\,m telescope, also at La Silla.
+Further spectroscopic observations were made using the fibre-fed CORALIE spectrograph ($R=50,000$) at the Euler-Swiss telescope at ESO's La Silla observatory, and using HARPS ($R=100,000$) at the ESO $3.6$\,m telescope, also at La Silla.
 A total of $31$ observations were made using CORALIE between 2009 January 03 and 2014 June 24.
 For details of the instrument and data reduction procedure, see \citet{queloz2000proc} and \citet{2008ApJ...675L.113W}.
-RVs were derived using cross-correlation with a spectral mask suitable for a G2-type star, and confirmed the $\approx2.66$\,day period as the correct one.
+RVs were derived using cross-correlation with a spectral mask suitable for a G2-type star, and confirmed the $\sim2.66$\,day period as the correct one.
 Unfortunately, while the CORALIE guiding camera is able to identify the presence of both stellar components, the aperture of the spectrograph ($2$\,\arcsec) is insufficiently small to access a single stellar component at a time.
 The CORALIE spectra are therefore also contaminated by light from the companion star.
 The level of contamination is seeing dependent owing to the close similarity of the aperture size and binary separation, rendering a correction to the RVs both uncertain and difficult to make.